A chance conversation on Twitter reminded me of a phobia I used to have – emetophobia – a fear of being sick or of seeing someone being sick.

 I’d never volunteer to be the First Aider in work in case I had to treat someone being sick.

-And if the worst happens, you may just find you’re cured, like me.
+And if the worst happens, you may just find you’re cured of your emetophobia, just like me.